wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-without-user-input/includes/1-intro-design-process.md

 ### Build a flow from blank

-Building a flow from blank allows you the flexibility to design a workflow that matches your customized logic that meets your requirements.
+Building a flow from blank allows you the flexibility to design a workflow that matches your requirements through customized logic.

 To build a flow from blank, follow these steps: